chamindar2002/code_challenge_020/README.md

 1. Clone the project

-2. Make sure .env file exists
+2. Make sure .env file exists (.env file removed from .gitignore so it should be available)

 3. Create a mysql empty database